 This ensures you will give the plants the care they need.
 And you will put your harvest to good use.

 So select those few things that you and your family eat a lot of, or that you can preserve for later.

 4. Pick a Few Things to Start

 Here is what we have done so far:

-- Determine your gardening zone, last frost date and first frost date
+- Found the last frost and first frost date

-- Make a list of your favorite produce
+- Made a list of your favorite produce

 - Then, compare your lists and see what overlaps.
 That is what you are going to focus on growing!

 My advice would be to stick to a few of your favorite things your first year, see success and add from there.